swcarpentry/DEPRECATED-bc/intermediate/make/04-variables.md

 to build the arguments for the tool that turns data files into SVG diagrams.

 We are now ready to solve our original problem.
-Let's move the definition of `STYLE_DIR`&mdash;the macro that changes from machine to machine&mdash;out of our main Makefile, and into a Makefile of its own called `config.mk`:
+Let's move the definition of `STYLE_DIR`&mdash;the variable that changes from machine to machine&mdash;out of our main Makefile, and into a Makefile of its own called `config.mk`:

     # config.mk